rdcli/rdc.etl/doc/index.rst

 >>> from rdc.etl.transform.extract import Extract
 >>> extract = Extract(stream_data=({'foo': 'bar'}, {'foo': 'baz'}))

+`Extract` is a base class to write extract transformations, and we'll produce rows from a tuple of dictionaries here.
+Real life would usually use databases, webservices, files ...

 >>> from rdc.etl.transform.simple import SimpleTransform
 >>> transform = SimpleTransform()
 >>> transform.add('foo').filter('upper')

+`SimpleTransform` is a transformation builder helper, that has a lot of shortcut to build data transformations based on callbacks, filters and simple tests.

 >>> from rdc.etl.transform.util import Log
 >>> load = Log()

+`Log` is not a "load" transformation stricto sensu (as it acts as an identity transformation, sending to the default output channel whatever comes in its default input channel), but we'll use it as such for demonstration purpose.

 Tie transformations together